ading2210/edpuzzle-answers/README.md

 ## Limitations:
  - This doesn't currently work for most Edpuzzles that are embedded in a third party site.
 However, the script does work for Edpuzzles embeded in Canvas and Schoology.

+## Troubleshooting:

+### Script Blocked by Content Security Policy (CSP)
+If the script stops working and you see an error in the browser console mentioning **Content Security Policy** or **CSP**, this means Edpuzzle has added a CSP header that prevents the bookmarklet from loading external resources.

+**Fix:** Install the [Disable Content Security Policy](https://chromewebstore.google.com/detail/disable-content-security/ieelmcmcagommplceebfedjlakkhpden?hl=en) extension for Chrome (or any Chromium-based browser like Edge, Brave, or Opera).

+**Important:** Only enable this extension while using the Edpuzzle bookmarklet, and disable it again afterward.
+Disabling CSP globally can expose you to security risks on other websites.
+The extension has an on/off toggle in the Chrome toolbar for easy control.

+Steps:
+1. Install the extension from the link above.
+2. Click the extension icon in your toolbar to enable it.
+3. Reload the Edpuzzle assignment page.
+4. Run the bookmarklet as normal.
+5. Disable the extension again when you are done.

+**Note:** This extension is only available for Chromium-based browsers.
+Firefox users can try [Disable Content Security Policy](https://addons.mozilla.org/en-US/firefox/addon/disable-content-security-policy/) from the Firefox Add-ons store.

 ## Copyright Notice:
 ```